 The reaction of the viewer to an ICM image is different than his reaction to a regular sharp image.
 The viewer will be looking for different things in each image.
 While in a regular image we may look for sharpness and detail and try to obtain information about the image and the intention of the artist from studying these aspects, in ICM what we look for is the sensation, the mysterious effect of combining shapes and colors which opens the gates of imagination.

-This is how an international camera movement image should be experienced, by resorting to our own imagination and not by trying to identify or label the objects we see in the image.
+This is how an intentional camera movement image should be experienced, by resorting to our own imagination and not by trying to identify or label the objects we see in the image.

-By using international camera movement we remove information, so that we can add our own information as a reaction to the photograph.
+By using intentional camera movement we remove information, so that we can add our own information as a reaction to the photograph.